-As more and more teachers and students are using the digital games on my site, I’ve received a few commonly asked questions, so I’m taking some time to answer them here, for anyone who has the same questions, but hasn’t asked:-)
+As more and more teachers and students are using the online math activities and games on my site, I’ve received several commonly asked questions.
+So I’m dedicating this post to answer them and make these Q & As readily available for anyone who has the same questions, but hasn’t asked:-)

-I've migrated the activities to a stand-alone math activities site, called cognitivecardiomiddleschoolmathdigitalactivities.com (I'm still adding/updating new activities there.)
-On that site, I added 'upgraded' versions of the free activities to the member section - I added question banks and more exercises to them, so students don't get the same questions each time.
-So, while you may see the 'same' activity on both the Free and Member pages, the activities aren't quite the same.
+- I added ‘upgraded’ versions of the free activities to the member section (I added question banks and more exercises to them, so students don’t get the same questions each time).

-For the Truth or Dare games: yes.
-The logic in designing the Truth or Dares was pretty intense and can’t be quickly changed to offer different questions each time; however, I will explore making versions that will allow for that.
+Answer: For the Truth or Dare games: Yes.
+The logic in designing the Truth or Dares was pretty intense and can’t be quickly changed to offer different questions each time.

 For all other member activities: NO. All the other member activities will pull from question banks, so while a student may get one or two repeat questions when they play multiple times, the entire set of questions they see will be a bit different each time.

 - Students use a password to access each activity and there’s no limit to the number of students who can access at the same time.

 - None of the teachers who’ve used the site have reported issues with using the password/logging in.

 Answer: Teachers are using the activities for:

 - In-class, whole-group activities